Sustainability performance

 Targets and Metrics

-For every development, source 100% of core construction materials from ethical and sustainable sources, extending this across our full supply chain in due course.
+For every development, source 100% of core construction materials from ethical and sustainable sources, extending this across our full supply chain in due course

-2022/23 performance
+2023/24 performance

-100% of core construction materials with a responsible sourcing certification.
+100% of core construction materials with a responsible sourcing certification

-Promote reuse and circular economy principles and achieve at least 75% annual recycling rate across our portfolio and new developments.
+Promote reuse and circular economy principles and achieve at least 75% annual recycling rate across our portfolio and new developments

-Water-management assessments undertaken across assets under our operational control, to help shape our water strategy for both our office and retail portfolios.
+For operational assets, the water management assessments carried out last year continue to help shape our water strategy for both workplace and retail portfolios.

 To see all our Build Well, Live Well and Act Well targets, please click here.